 When your site displays a Safe Browsing warning, you can request Google review your site and remove the warning.
 Before you do this, however, you should inspect your site, and make sure it really is clean, and safe for visitors.

-Important: Create a complete backup of your site before you scan for malware.
-This is to make sure that in case you make a misstep, you will always have a copy of your website to revert to.
+: Create a complete backup of your site before you scan for malware.
+This is to make sure that in case you make a misstep, you will always have a copy of your website

 SECURE YOUR SITE: